debbie-herridge/mindfull-meditation/README.md

 The YouTube video content creator is [Goodfull](https://www.youtube.com/c/Goodful).

+Favicon created and generated using [Favicon Generator](https://favicon.io/)

 ## Code
 I adapted the code for the footer from the [Love Running](https://learn.codeinstitute.net/sandbox/api/challenges/601194c939e147dad663b867/files/signup.html) site by CodeInstitute.

+I adapted code from [Stack Overflow](https://stackoverflow.com/questions/32102747/how-to-make-a-back-to-top-button-using-css-and-html-only) for the back to the top button.

 Colours were chosen by [W3School](https://www.w3schools.com/cssref/css_colors.asp).